Konstantin-Gromakovskiy/Konstantin-Gromakovskiy/README.md

 ## Frontend-developer

-A frontend developer with a sincere love for my work.
-In my work, I appreciate the opportunity to be useful to clients and a team, and the opportunity to create convenient and useful products!
-My past experience working with people has taught me how to build productive communication, decompose and digitize tasks and build a roadmap to achieve goals.

-During the practice, I created several applications and mastered the basic and advanced aspects of development.
-I use TDD in development, I write structured and easy-to-read code.
-I am not afraid to master new technologies and apply them in practice.
-I want to continue my development in a new team and solve business problems for the success of the company!
+I'm a frontend developer (React, TypeScript, Redux) and tutor for students in [Hexlet](https://github.com/Hexlet) who genuinely loves what I do.
+I value the opportunity to create user-friendly and meaningful products that help clients and support the team.
+I enjoy collaborating with teammates, breaking down tasks into clear steps, and turning them into working digital solutions.
+I write clean, readable code and constantly explore new technologies to improve my skills.
+I thrive in friendly teams and always aim to bring value to the business through thoughtful development and communication

 * Russia, Moscow
 * My contacts: